Bryconops: History

 Upon describing Bryconops alburnoides in 1858, Austrian ichthyologist Rudolf Kner established Bryconops as a new genus.
-Kner also offered a description of new congener B. lucidum, which has since been synonymized with B. alburnoides.
+Kner also offered a description of new congener B. lucidus, which has since been synonymized with B. alburnoides.
 In 1910, German-American ichthyologist Carl H. Eigenmann designated Bryconops alburnoides the type species of the genus.
 Technically, the earliest member of the genus to be described is Bryconops melanurus, which was originally classified as Salmo melanurus by German naturalist Marcus Elieser Bloch in the year 1764.

 Etymology

 The genus name Bryconops originates from the genus Brycon and the Greek suffix "-ops", which means "appearance" or "resemblance".
 This is because Kner noted visual similarities between members of the two genera upon description.
 In turn, the genus name Brycon originates from the Greek "bryko", which means "to bite" or "to devour".
 Fish of the genus Brycon are equipped with a full set of teeth on their maxillaries, making for an apt name.

 Many of the specific names in Bryconops originate with aspects of the species' appearances.
 For instance, "caudomaculatus" means "tail spot", for the distinct caudal ocellus on B. caudomaculatus.
 Other epithets originate in specific people, such as B. allisoni (Venezuelan ichthyologist Antonio Machado-Allison), B. chernoffi (American ichthyologist Barry Chernoff), and B. magoi (Francisco Mago-Leccia, considered the pioneer of Venezuelan ichthyology).
 A few species are named after specific locations, such as B. tocantinensis, which earned its specific epithet from its likely restriction to the upper Tocantins basin.
 Another example is B. sapezal, from its type locale of the Sapezal municipality in Brazil.
 Some species names take after cultural or historical significance from the type locality, like B. munduruku, after an indigenous tribe, or B. marabaixo, after a religious and historical festival of the same name.